dirac-institute/middle-earth-docs/docs/jupyterkernel.rst

 **DANGER!** **Removing a globally accessible kernel can negatively affect other folks on the cluster.
 DO NOT remove other people's global kernels.**

-You need the name of the kernel to remove it, which you can find by `listing the jupyter kernels <List Jupyter Kernel>`_.
+You need the name of the kernel to remove it (see the `List Jupyter Kernels`_ instructions).
 You can then remove a jupyter kernel by name using the command below:

     .. code-block:: bash